 Our first official before and after.
-Woooooh that feels good.
-When I look at these pictures that Sergey took, and especially when I compare to the before, I can’t quite believe we did this.
+Finally, something finished and ready for the unveiling!
+That’s a great feeling :) When I look at these pictures that Sergey took, and especially when I compare to the before, I can’t quite believe we did this.
 One of the downsides of living through a renovation – particularly one that takes months – is that there is no official “reveal,” no quick door over.
 Its not like those HGTV shows when the homeowners get to leave and come back to a completely new space.
 The transformation happens gradually, and you kind of get used to how the space looks before its fully done.
 But THESE PICTURES make up for that a bit.
 You can really, really tell the difference.

 - Heated floor mats: Thermasoft